 Kipkalya Kones – the friendly old mass murderer from the neighbourhood

-During my first year in Kenya, I was living in a residential complex called Ratna Apartments in the Lavington suburb of Nairobi.
+During my first year in Kenya, I was living in a residential complex called Ratna Apartments in the Lavington suburb in Nairobi.

 The place was pleasant, and kind of upmarket, with a nice swimming pool and a gym, a hair salon and cosy little outdoor restaurant run by a very friendly and entertaining Indian called Ashwin.